 Elizabeth exhibits a very caring, compassionate, and loving nature toward others, and will do anything to help those with whom she comes in contact.
 She acknowledges what an immense privilege it is to be part of L.O.V.E. and to aid thousands of children living in poverty throughout her home country of Ecuador.

 She is extremely grateful to her loving parents for setting an example of kindness, compassion, and "to love, care, and help anyone around you."

 Shaun graduated from the University of Utah and has always looked forward to the yearly opportunity to focus completely on helping those less fortunate in beautiful Ecuador.
-Shaun and his wife Sharon recently had their first child.
+Shaun and his wife Sharon have two beautiful children.
 Sharon has also joined the family on the service project to Ecuador and we look forward to having Sharon become a big part of the LOVE project.